Mouhamad-Shaker-1/my-profile/src/README.md

 the plan now is

-1- add html css to project page
+1- add html css to project page // done
-2- add projects/:id
+2- add projects/:id // done
-3- add html css to projects/:id
+3- add html css to projects/:id // done
 4- add the firebase setup
 5- make the api.js file to call the data
 6- make the project in componenet